Why Is This Night Different From All Other Nights?: Plot

 After negotiation with Hangfire and with the Mitchums, and a chain of events Snicket is able to gather everybody aboard the train (Moxie, Kellar, Cleo and Jake, Stew Mitchum Sally Murphy, Sharon Haines, the three librarians and Hangfire) together in the jail cell where Qwerty was killed.
 It is also revealed that Lizzy Haines, Kellar’s sister who was held hostage, actually escaped from Hangfire with Sally Murphy’s help.
 She was the strange looking passenger Snicket had seen on the station previously.
 The Haines family is reunited.
 Snicket now reveals that it was actually Stew Mitchum who killed Qwerty in the prison cell and the Officers Mitchum accused Theodora to save their son Stew, who was working for Hangfire all along.
 He then uses the statue of the Bombinating Beast to summon the real creature and when it arrives, Hangfire’s mask falls off, revealing himself to be Armstrong Feint, Ellington’s father.
 Snicket pushes Hangfire/Armstrong Feint towards the monster to his death as the monster eats him.
 The passengers on board are shocked and refuse to make eye contact with Snicket, even his friends and Ellington Feint who is furious because he killed her father.
 Ellington Feint is arrested for her previous crimes and is put in the cell with Kit Snicket, Lemony's sister, who was aboard the train the whole time.
 A member of V.F.D. talks to Snicket privately and chastises him for ruining their plan of capturing Hangfire (alive).
 The series ends with Lemony walking away, alone, into the Clusterous Forest, uncertain of his fate.

 Title allegory

 This book continues with the recurring Jewish themes throughout Snicket's work.
-Why Is This Night Different From All Other Nights? is an allusion to the Jewish Passover Seder, in which a guest at the Seder, most normally the youngest, will ask the Ma Nishtana (also known as the Four Questions, which Snicket mirrors through the series' format, a collection of four different books each titled with a question), which asks the question "Why is this night different from all other nights?".
+Why Is This Night Different From All Other Nights? is an allusion to the Jewish Passover Seder, in which a guest at the Seder, most normally the youngest, will ask the Ma Nishtana (also known as the Four Questions, which Snicket mirrors through the series' format, a collection of four different books each titled with a question), introduced by the question (not counted among the four) "Why is this night different from all other nights?".